 Lockheed Hudson NZ2054

-Pilot Newall crashed December 18, 1942 three died in crash, two survived one taken POW
+Pilot Newall crashed December 18, 1942 three died in crash, two survived, one prisoner

 Do you have photos or additional information to add?